iyah4888/SIGGRAPH18SSS/README.md

 # Semantic Soft Segmentation, ACM SIGGRAPH 2018

 This repository includes the Tensorflow implementation of the semantic feature extraction part used in \[Semantic Soft Segmentation (Yağız et al., 2018)\] [Project page](http://people.inf.ethz.ch/aksoyy/sss/).
+This implementation is only for the feature extraction as a test phase, not training.
 Remaining code can be found in blabla.

 # Requirement